Reverse charge is the case in which the receiver of the goods is obligated to pay GST rather than the supplier.

 - Supply must be an intra-state supply as compulsory registration is required for inter-state sales

 iii.
-RCM on Services through an e-commerce operator
+Reverse charge mechanism (RCM )on Services through an e-commerce operator

 An e-commerce operator that provides a platform to buyers and sellers of services is liable to pay GST on behalf of his suppliers.